Beginner’s Guide To Image Gradient

 𝛥I = [0, -255]

-But what if there is a change in the intensity level in both the direction of the image.
-Let us take an example in which the image intensity is changing in both the direction
+But what if the intensity level changes in both directions of the image?
+Let us take an example where the image intensity changes in both directions.

 Let us now try replicating this image using a grid system and create a similar 3 * 3 image.